 There’s also plenty of room for older kids to have a knock about with a football or a game of rounders on the adjacent field.

-The Anchor Stone Cafe on the corner of the park is open for breakfast and light meals from 7am in the summer until late afternoon.
+The Beth’s cafe on the corner of the park is open for breakfast and light meals from 7am in the summer until late afternoon.
 If you’re refuelling on the go we can recommend grabbing a takeaway coffee and a delicious Salcombe ice cream or Dart Farm ice lolly for the kids.

 4. Sail to Greenway by boat